Mount Kenya: Etymology

 In any case, the name was for a long time pronounced by colonial-heritage Europeans as /ˈkiːnjə/.
 The European pronunciation has been abandoned in modern times, in favor of the African version.

 Names of peaks

 The peaks of Mount Kenya have been given names from three different sources.
-Firstly, several Maasai chieftains have been commemorated, with names such as Batian, Nelion and Lenana.
+Firstly, several Maasai chieftains have been commemorated, with names such as Batian, Nelion, and Lenana.
 They commemorate Mbatian, a Maasai Laibon (Medicine Man), Nelieng, his brother, and Lenana and Sendeyo, his sons.
 Terere is named after another Maasai headman.

-The second type of names that were given to peaks are after European climbers and explorers.
-Some examples of this are Shipton, Sommerfelt, Tilman, Dutton and Arthur.
+The second type of name that was given to peaks is after European climbers and explorers.
+Some examples of this are Shipton, Sommerfelt, Tilman, Dutton, and Arthur.

-The remaining names are after well-known Kenyan personalities, with the exception of John and Peter, which were named by the missionary Arthur after two disciples.
-There is a group of four peaks to the east of the main peaks named after European settlers; Coryndon, Grigg, Delamere and McMillan.
+The remaining names are after well-known Kenyan personalities, except John and Peter, which were named by the missionary Arthur after two disciples.
+There is a group of four peaks to the east of the main peaks named after European settlers; Coryndon, Grigg, Delamere, and McMillan.